 What is German Bionic?

-Founded in 2016 and headquartered in Augsburg, Germany, German Bionic specializes in creating advanced exoskeletons that augment human capabilities in industrial production environments.
-Their flagship product, the Cray X power suit, intelligently combines human intent with machine power, offering substantial support for lifting movements—up to 66 lb (30 kg) per lift—and providing up to ten tons of relief per shift.
-This technology is crucial in mitigating the risk of work-related injuries and illnesses.
-With additional offices in Berlin, Tokyo, and Boston, German Bionic is positioned as a global leader in wearable robotics for industrial applications.
+German Bionic is a pioneering developer and manufacturer of intelligent exoskeletons designed to enhance worker safety and productivity in industrial production.
+Their flagship product, the Cray X power suit, merges human intent with machine augmentation, providing substantial support for lifting movements – up to 66 lb per lift – and delivering up to ten tons of relief per shift.
+This technology significantly reduces the incidence of work-related injuries and illnesses.
+Established in 2016 and headquartered in Augsburg, Germany, the company also maintains offices in Berlin, Tokyo, and Boston, signaling a global ambition in the burgeoning field of human augmentation for industrial applications.

 How much funding has German Bionic raised?